 People taking antiretroviral therapy (ART) for HIV can achieve very low quantities of the virus in their blood, which standard blood tests cannot detect.
 Doctors describe these individuals as having undetectable HIV or an undetectable viral load.

 However, even when a person has undetectable HIV, they will still test positive for HIV.
-Rather than detecting the virus, HIV antibody tests detect the antibodies that the body produces in response to it.
+Rather than detecting the virus, HIV antibody tests detect the antibodies the body produces in response.

 An undetectable status does not indicate a cure.
 Although ART prevents the virus from creating copies of itself, the virus remains dormant in the body.
 However, stopping treatment or missing doses allows the virus to begin multiplying, causing it to become detectable in the blood again.